0mniteck/Signal-Desktop-Mobian/README.md

 Sha512Sum: `builds/release/release.sha512sum`

-<sub>Vigilant Mode is on for this repo so all remote pushes should be signed with a verified key or Github's key.</sub>

 Github's GPG Key ID: `B5690EEEBB952194`

 0mniteck's Current GPG Key ID: `287EE837E6ED2DD3`

+<sup>Vigilant Mode is on for this repo so all remote pushes should be signed with a verified key or Github's key.</sup>

 ## Usage: